tehreemt/ciscolive2022/readme.md

 <img src="images/Create_Room.PNG">

-A new room titled "botkit test room" will be created and it would display a message that it has created a room.
+A new room titled "Cisco Live 2022 room" will be created and it would display a message that it has created a room.
 You can chat with the bot by tagging it.

 ## Use case 2: Integrating with a random API: